Luftikus4life/Wordcounter/README.md

-# word counter
+# Wordcounter Website
-You enter text and the website counts the letters, words and paragraphs in the entered text site is published at https://luftikus4life.github.io/Wordcounter/
+# In the inserted text, the letters, paragraphs and words are counted and output as numbers
+# Site is published at: https://luftikus4life.github.io/Wordcounter/